kfl/adventofcode_2024/notes.md

 **Maybe some day:** Use the current code to experiment with different choices for internal data structures in Dijkstra's algorithm.

+**December 30, 2024:** Added faster algorithm for part 2 that uses `scanl`.
+It keeps track of the current shortest path and only find a new path when a new obstacle falls on the current shortest path.
+It brings the running time under 1s.

 Day 19: Linen Layout
 --------------------